cesar-douady/open-lmake/doc/src/lmake_module.md

 Flags accumulate and are never reset.

+Notes:

+- (1):
+	The same functionality is provided with the `ltarget` executable.

 ### `check_deps(sync=False)`

 Ensure that all previously seen deps are up-to-date and written targets are note pre-existing (only pertinent for star-targets).